-Board approval of management agreement and sub-advisory agreements proposed continuation of the Agreements.
-The Independent Trustees also reviewed the proposed continuation of the Management Agreement and the Sub-Advisory Agreements in private sessions with their independent legal counsel at which no representatives of the Manager and Subadvisers were present.
+Board approval of management agreement and sub-advisory agreements proposed continuation of the Management Agreement and the Sub-Advisory Agreements in private sessions with their independent legal counsel at which no representatives of the Manager and Subadvisers were present.
 The Independent Trustees considered the Management Agreement and each Sub-Advisory Agreement separately in the course of their review.
 In doing so, they noted the respective roles of the Manager and the Subadvisers in providing services to the Fund.

 The Independent Trustees were advised by separate independent legal counsel throughout the process.
-Prior to voting, the Independent Trustees received a memorandum from their independent legal counsel discussing the legal standards for their consideration of the
+Prior to voting, the Independent Trustees received a memorandum from their independent legal counsel discussing the legal standards for their consideration of the proposed continuation of the Agreements.
+The Independent Trustees also reviewed the